 In-store, trying out a paddle – BEST OPTION

 Quick Tip: For wider canoes or paddling from the stern (rear), maybe add 2″ to the paddle length to reach the water without a lot of leaning.

 Did you know you’re required by law to have certain items in your canoe, or you could be fined?
 Check out your local country/county for specific regulations.
 Thankfully, there really isn’t much that’s mandatory.

 - Buoyant rope (like a throw rope for emergencies)

-- Flashlight (waterproof) (TIP: I prefer to carry two – one that’s a cheaper waterproof style and another good quality one that I keep in a waterproof bag)
+- Flashlight (waterproof and floating) (TIP: I prefer to carry two – one that’s a cheaper waterproof style and another good quality one that I keep in a waterproof bag)

-There are also handy kits that have everything you need, like a little kit like this.
-Outdoors stores can also carry some options.
+There are handy kits with everything you need, like a little kit like this.
+Outdoor stores can also carry some options.

 Here are some tips and suggestions per subject.
-Some things to make your life a little easier!
-The items are listed in the free pack list at the end of the article also.
+Some things to make your life a little easier canoeing with kids!
+The items are also listed in the free pack list at the end of the article.

 First Aid Kit